symfony/symfony-docs/http_cache.rst

 HTTP caching only works for "safe" HTTP methods (like GET and HEAD).
 This means three things:

 * Don't try to cache PUT or DELETE requests.
-It won't work and with good reason.
+It will not work and with good reason.
   These methods are meant to be used when mutating the state of your application (e.g. deleting a blog post).
 Caching them would prevent certain requests from hitting and mutating your application.